If you’re a writer curious how to lose the overwhelm, transform your writing and editing skills, and find more motivation and balance . . .

 Writing truly has given me everything; I met my husband while working as a newspaper reporter, and we now have two children.
-Becoming an author, freelance editor, online writing instructor, and freelance journalist has allowed me to stay home with my kids.
 I don’t know who I’d be without writing in my life.
 However, it wasn’t an easy path.

-* Selling my young adult book Face-Off at age eighteen, doing book signings, and getting fan mail from kids.
+Selling my young adult book Face-Off at age 18, doing book signings, and getting fan mail from kids.

-* When the perfect book editor quit the business.
-She and her Pub Committee loved my YA paranormal thriller and said they would be seriously interested if I did some rewrites.
+When the perfect book editor quit the business.
+She and her Pub Committee loved my YA paranormal thriller and said they would be seriously interested in a rewrite.
 When I submitted the rewrite, my editor contact had left publishing.
 Meanwhile, her replacement shut down the YA paranormal line.
 He returned my manuscript to me, unread, the day it arrived.

-* Getting a moment of stage fright when speaking on my first author panel.
-I stumbled over my words, blushing, until Sue Grafton made eye contact and gave me a slight nod.
+Getting a moment of stage fright when speaking on my first author panel.
+I stumbled over my words, blushing, until an acclaimed mystery author, the late Sue Grafton, made eye contact and gave me a slight nod.
 I wasn’t exactly smooth, but I got through it.

 What a crazy business, right?
 Exhilarating highs and disappointing lows.